 This grants program is a step in building strategies to create an equitable arts ecology.
-We believe that the most important investments that philanthropy can make to advance black arts in the city and region are:
+The goals of the program include:

-NOTE: All applications and support materials must be submitted online via the Advancing Black Arts in Pittsburgh program’s SlideRoom page at https://pittsburgharts.slideroom.com/
+After reviewing the guidelines, eligible applicants must establish an account online via the Advancing Black Arts in Pittsburgh program’s SlideRoom page at https://pittsburgharts.slideroom.com/.